 Psi Chi, the International Honor Society in Psychology, was founded in 1929 with the purpose of encouraging academic excellence and advancement of psychology (www.psichi.org).
 Students interested in participating in Psi Chi must complete an application and meet certain academic requirements:

-Outside of the department, the College of Liberal Arts and Science (LAS) offers lots of fun activities to help grow your circle of friends.
+Outside of the psychology department, the College of Liberal Arts and Science (LAS) also offers plenty of opportunities for leadership and connection.
 Get involved in the Start Something LAS Academy, where you gain the skills, knowledge, and networks to explore your entrepreneurial ideas.
-Or develop your leadership ambitions through LAS Student Ambassadors or LAS Pulse.
-No matter your interests, LAS has resources to support you.
+Or grow personally and professionally as a leader through LAS Student Ambassadors or LAS Pulse.
+No matter your interests, LAS has resources to help you find your fit.

 Students pose near a ledge during a study abroad trip